-- There will be a steep downhill route where you'll follow the path through lyrebird country.
+- There'll be a steep downhill walk where we'll follow the path through lyrebird country.
 From here, we’ll emerge at Berowra Creek near Crosslands Reserve.

 - We'll continue our journey north along Berowra Creek for most of the day.

-- If we're on time, we’ll have lunch at the subterranean 'sandstone settee' just above Sams Creek.
-From here we'll climb to Naa Badu lookout to see the breathtaking views of track we just traversed.
+- After lunch we stop at Naa Badu lookout to see the breathtaking views of track we just traversed.
 Naa Badu means 'see water' and is distinctive to the Darug People.

 - The last part of our journey will be a steep climb to the top of the ridge.
-This will lead us into beautiful Berowra where you'll get a chance to stop for a coffee near the station.
+This will lead us into beautiful Berowra.

 Bring at least 2 litres of drinking water, lunch and snacks.
 It's a good idea to wear enclosed shoes and bring a hat, rain gear, sunscreen, insect protection and emergency contact information.
 We'll be using public transport for one section, so don't forget your Opal card.